AF-S Nikkor 50mm 1:1.8G lens review.

-I can easily take picture @ Maximum aperture f/1.8 and get sharp and contrast images.
+I can easily take pictures @ Maximum aperture f/1.8 and get sharp and contrast images.

-This lens is well balanced for colours contrast and minimum flare.
+This lens is well balanced for colors contrast and minimum flare.

 50mm becomes equivalent to the perception of the naked eye, on a cropped-sensor camera / DX-camera, the 50mm becomes equivalent to 75mm on FX camera.